gatech-epic-power/epically-powerful/docs/source/pages/getting_started.md

    ```console
    $ pip install epicallypowerful
    ```
-3) Set up your actuators CAN ID, and connect your actuator to [power and the CAN interface on your Pi](Actuators)
+3) [Set up your actuators CAN ID](Actuators) , and connect your actuator to power and the CAN interface on your Pi.
 4) Run the basic demo script
    ```console
    $ ep-stream-actuator --id <CAN ID>